-Alt + PrintScreen can capture the current window but doesn’t save to a file automatically and it can’t capture context menus — so it’s not always the desired option.
+The Alt + PrintScreen keystroke can capture the current window but doesn’t save to a file automatically, and it can’t capture context menus — so it’s not always the desired option.

-'Ramesh Srinivasan, Winhelponline.com Set WshShell = CreateObject("WScript.Shell") Set fso = CreateObject("Scripting.FileSystemObject") 'Sleep for 2 seconds until the user sets the active Window or menu WScript.Sleep 2000 'Take full screenshot WshShell.Run "nircmd.exe " & "sendkeypress rwin+printscreen" 'Sleep again for half a second - wait until the PNG file is written WScript.Sleep 500 Dim fNewest 'Find the latest PNG file in Screenshots folder and Open it in editor.
-SShots = WshShell.ExpandEnvironmentStrings("%userprofile%") SShots = SShots & "\Pictures\Screenshots" If fso.FolderExists(SShots) then For Each f In fso.GetFolder(SShots).Files If UCase(fso.GetExtensionName(f)) = "PNG" Then If fNewest = "" Then set fNewest = f ElseIf fNewest.DateLastModified < f.DateLastModified Then set fNewest = f End If End If Next If fNewest <> "" Then WshShell.Run "mspaint.exe " & Chr(34) & fNewest & Chr(34)
+'File: screenshot_and_edit.vbs 'Ramesh Srinivasan, Winhelponline.com 'Take a screenshot and open it in image editor 'Requires NirCmd.exe (from www.nirsoft.net) to automate Win + PrntScrn 'For Windows 8 and Windows 10.
+Set WshShell = CreateObject("WScript.Shell") Set fso = CreateObject("Scripting.FileSystemObject") 'Sleep for 2 seconds until the user sets the active Window or menu WScript.Sleep 2000 'Take full screenshot WshShell.Run "nircmd.exe " & "sendkeypress rwin+printscreen" 'Sleep again for half a second - wait until the PNG file is written WScript.Sleep 500 Dim fNewest 'Find the latest PNG file in Screenshots folder and Open it in editor.
+SShots = WshShell.ExpandEnvironmentStrings("%userprofile%") SShots = SShots & "\Pictures\Screenshots" If Not fso.FolderExists(SShots) Then WScript.Quit For Each f In fso.GetFolder(SShots).Files If UCase(fso.GetExtensionName(f)) = "PNG" Then If fNewest = "" Then Set fNewest = f ElseIf fNewest.DateLastModified < f.DateLastModified Then Set fNewest = f End If End If Next If fNewest <> "" Then WshShell.Run "mspaint.exe " & Chr(34) & fNewest & Chr(34)

 - Download NirCmd (from NirSoft) and move the executable to your Windows folder.

 Due to this, your program window would show up with inactive title bar color in the screenshot.
-To avoid that, the script is set to wait for 2 seconds after it’s being launched, and then simulates the key press event.
-In the mean time the user can set the focus back to the appropriate window.
+To avoid that, the script is set to wait for 2 seconds after it’s being launched and then simulates the keypress event.
+In the meantime, the user can set the focus back to the appropriate window.
 The timeout can also be useful if you want to capture a context menu.

-Set the After capture tasks to “Perform actions"
+Set the After capture tasks to “Perform actions.”